Compliance activities for Class II nuclear facilities and prescribed equipment

 When assessing licence applications, CNSC staff review all activities proposed by the applicant to ensure compliance with regulations.
 The same is true of any information submitted by current licensees who wish to make amendments to their licence(s).

 In addition to completing desktop reviews during the licensing phase, inspectors also perform desktop reviews just before visiting licensees for Type I or Type II inspections.
-Annual compliance reports and incident reports (if applicable) that have been submitted since the last inspection are reviewed, as well as copies of the licensee’s most recent documentation.
-This helps ensure that inspectors are fully up to date on relevant information and licensee operations before visiting the licensee site.
+The licensee’s most recent documentation is reviewed as well as annual compliance reports and incident reports (if applicable) that have been submitted since the last inspection.
+This helps ensure that inspectors are fully informed on relevant information and licensee operations before visiting the licensee site.

 Licensees are required to submit annual reports on safety to the CNSC.
 Items that licensees must report on include, but are not limited to: